stephenscaff/read-smore/readme.md

 - Read more / Read less text is customizable.
 - Use data attributes to control max words/characters count.
 - Block level class name is customizable.
-- Read More text can be block level or inline viawwww provided css
+- Read More text can be block level or inline via provided (and super minimal) css

 [Docs / Demo](https://stephenscaff.github.io/read-smore/)